MikeRogers0/MikeRogersIO/source/blog/2017-12-05-building-and-shipping-trackchanges.html.md

 {% img src: /uploads/2017/12/05/chrome-audit-panel.png width: 720 alt: "The chrome audit panel" %}

 Then I using the audit panel in Chrome, it was really obvious as to the value clicking the button would do and really clean.
 I wanted my extension to feel like that!
-I very quickly put together a mockup using the `chrome.panels` API and it felt so much better!
+I very quickly put together a mock-up using the `chrome.panels` API and it felt so much better!

 ## The final product